CC-Play-by-post-RPG/Lore/README.md

 # Help expand the world
 Please help port the old content from [google drive](https://drive.google.com/open?id=0B-PTl1ncCsOqfkZxUnVpQ3NocTBFbUswckFuVXE1MnZBbGJDLTA4dkR5aW5zTXBtQ0l0VDQ) to this repository's [wiki](https://github.com/CC-Play-by-post-RPG/Lore/wiki).

-If you whant to addd some speculative stuff then please mark it as such.
+If you want to add some speculative stuff then please mark it as such.